 Shop with Cash for the Holiday Season

-Save money for the holiday season by shopping with cash, sounds simple but the number or people who shop with credit cards, feeling that their budget is unlimited is huge.
-You don’t have to fail at holiday shopping just because your neighbor is, or you THINK everyone else is.
+Save money for the holiday season now by shopping with cash, it sounds simple, but the number of people who shop with credit cards, feeling that their budget is unlimited, is huge.
+A financial failure for the holidays does not have to happen.

-Your misery afterward, will only be shared by you, not others.
-So, when you keep that in mind that will make it easier to shop with cash and save money for the holiday season.
+The misery after a holiday shopping overspend can feel like a hangover.
+So, when you keep that in mind, that will make it easier to shop with cash and save money for the holiday season.

-Save Money When You Set Aside a Limited Amount for the Holiday Season
+Save Money With a Cash Limit for the Holiday Season

 If you have saved in a holiday savings account, take the money now to shop for the holidays.
-If you have not, start a savings account now, you still have time to save for the holidays.
+If there are no holiday savings, start a savings account now.

-No matter what you plan to buy, there absolutely must be a limit to avoid going into debt.
-Set your limit and stick with it no matter what.
-You can find out how much everything costs and do comparison shopping by going online, online price comparisons are quick and easy.
+No matter what, there must be a purchase plan in place, and there absolutely must be a limit to avoid going into debt.
+Set a limit and stick with it no matter what.
+Find out how much everything costs and do comparison shopping by going online; online price comparisons are quick and easy.

-Take your list with you when you shop.
-Save time, money and gas by mapping out your route before you shop.
-Some folks will go from store to store wasting precious gas money, sometimes as far away as 20 or 30 miles.
+Take a list with you when you shop.
+Save time, money, and gas by mapping out the shortest route to shopping.
+Some folks go from store to store, wasting precious gas money, sometimes as far away as 20 or 30 miles.

-Know before you go holiday shopping by 1.
+Know before the start of holiday shopping by; 1.
 Knowing exactly what you plan to buy, 2.
-Know where you plan to buy it, 3. choose several stores in the same location so you don’t waste money on gas.
+Know where you plan to buy it, and 3. choose several stores in the same location, so you don’t waste money on gas.

-Don’t Shop During the Holiday Season When You are Tired or Hungry
+Don’t Shop During the Holiday Season When If are Tired or Hungry

-And, when you’re tired you will tend to make mistakes due to a cloud in your thought patterns.
-When you are hungry, your stomach starts to growl, you will think more about getting something to eat than what you are picking up off the shelves.
+When a person is tired, there is a tendency to make mistakes due to a cloud in thought patterns.
+The thought is more about getting something to eat than what’s picked off up off the shelves.

-So, sounds like common sense, but a lot of people just don’t take the time to note whether they are hungry or tired before they go holiday shopping, so a warning to you, “take note” of your condition before you leave the house.
+So, it sounds like common sense, but a lot of shoppers just don’t take the time to note of hunger or tiredness before going holiday shopping, so a warning to shoppers, “take note” of your condition before you leave the house.

-Your Kids May Not be the Best People to Help You Buy Holiday Gifts
+Kids May Not be the Best People to Help Buy Holiday Gifts

-Don’t ask your kids for advice on buying gifts for others.
-Most kids just don’t have the ability to understand the limits you should put on every single gift.
+Don’t ask kids for advice on buying gifts for others.
+Most kids just don’t have the ability to understand the limits that should be put on every single gift.

-So, you be the “captain of the gift buying ship” and decide what you will buy, and only you decide.
-Of course, you can ask your kids to give you choices for themselves and let them know you will choose a few holiday gifts from their choices.
+So, you be the “captain of the gift-buying ship” and decide what will be purchased, and only you decide.
+Of course, it’s ok to ask kids to give choices for themselves and let them know you will choose a few holiday gifts from their choices.

-Don’t let your kids think “money grows on trees” during the holidays, let them know there is a limit.
+Don’t let kids think “money grows on trees” during the holidays; let them know there is a limit.

 Can You Really Afford That Holiday Party?

 Holiday parties are all over the place during the holidays.
-But, before you go all out for your holiday party, ask yourself if it makes sense to spend the money.
+But, before going out for a holiday party, ask yourself if it makes sense to spend the money.

-To make it an affordable holiday party, you can do a “potluck”, where everyone brings a dish.
-And to make it less work for you, ask a few friends or family to be on the cleanup crew.
+To make your own affordable holiday party, make it a “potluck,” where everyone brings a dish.
+And to make it more stressless, ask a few friends or family to help with the cleanup.

 Why Holiday Gifts Don’t Always Cost Money

-You can teach your kids or grandkids that holiday gifts don’t always cost money.
-For example, you know that pantry you wanted to clean and organize – let you child know that would be a great Christmas gift to Mom.
+Teach kids or grandkids that holiday gifts don’t always cost money.
+For example, if you know that pantry you want to clean and organize – let your child know that would be a great Christmas gift to Mom.

-Your elderly neighbor’s yard may need to be cut and trimmed – let your child know that would be a great gift to the neighbor who watches your house when you are on vacation or who brings in your newspaper when you come home late.
+Your elderly neighbor’s yard may need to be cut and trimmed – let your older child know that would be a great gift to the neighbor who watches your house when you are on vacation, and picks up your newspaper.

-Maybe your attic is cluttered and disorganized, let your children know that would be a great gift to Mom and Dad to have them declutter and organize the attic.
-These are a few suggestions for “holiday gifts” that don’t always cost money, you can think of more.
+Maybe the attic is cluttered and disorganized.
+Let your children know that it would be a great gift to Mom and Dad to have them declutter and organize the attic.
+These are a few suggestions for “holiday gifts” that don’t always cost money.
+You can think of more.

-Plan for your holiday budget.
-When it comes to your holiday budget, please don’t throw “caution to the wind”.
-In other words, take your holiday shopping seriously and you can save serious money during the holidays.
+Plan for a holiday budget now.
+When it comes to a holiday budget, please don’t throw “caution to the wind.”
+In other words, take your holiday shopping seriously, and you can save serious money during the holidays.

 It is easy to get distracted by all the beautiful holiday decorations and Christmas music in the stores.
-Even if you shop online, which many of us love to do, most of us want that holiday experience in the stores also.
+Even when shopping online, which many of us love to do, most of us want that holiday experience in stores, also.

-Save Money with Re-arrangement For Your Holiday Budget
+Save Money with Re-Arrangement For a Holiday Budget

 That may be going out to eat once a week or saving money on gas by skipping your weekly card game.
-You can think of at least a few things you regularly do that you can cut back on for the holidays, then use that money for holiday spending.
+Think of at least a few things you regularly do that you can cut back on for the holidays, then use that money for holiday spending.

-Write Down Your Holiday Budget and Your Holiday Gifts
+Write Down A Holiday Budget and A Holiday Gift List

-The more you write, the more you save.
-Writing down your savings just keeps you, your mind and heart, informed about the money you are spending moment by moment.
+The more that is written down, the more that’s saved.
+Writing down a holiday gift list keeps you, your mind and heart, informed about the money you are spending moment by moment.

-If you know how much you must spend, in most cases you won’t go over your spending amount.
-It also lets you know when it is time to leave the store or online shopping site.
+If there is a written spending budget, in most cases, you won’t go over your spending amount.
+It is also a signal when it is time to leave the store or online shopping site.

-The more you write, the more you will become aware of your limits.
-All you need is a small diary, some cell phones come with a writing pad, you can use that.
-Also, you can use a word document if your cell phone permits.
+Writing creates “limit” awareness.
+All you need is a small diary.
+Some cell phones come with a writing pad; you can use that.
+Also, there is a word document if your cell phone permits.

-Write a Diary of Holiday Gifts and Why Everyone Deserves it
+Write a Diary of Holiday Gifts and Why Everyone Deserves Them

 Know who deserves which holiday gift.
 Make a note of why they deserve the gift.
 For example,